Seat Belts Save Lives

 The Centers for Disease Control and Prevention (CDC) reports that motor vehicle crashes are the leading cause of death for people between the ages of 5 to 34 in the United States.

-In an age where technology and innovation continues to make cars safer, one of the main actions that drivers and passengers can take towards preventing an injury in a motor vehicle accident is to simply buckle up.
+In an age where technology and innovation continue to make cars safer, one of the main actions that drivers and passengers can take towards preventing an injury in a motor vehicle accident is to simply buckle up.

-Some people will never learn.
-They will continue to disregard their safety and the law because of excuses relating to their comfort or because they don’t ever think they will be involved in a car accident.
-The goal of having all drivers buckle up may never be reached; but educating drivers, passengers and future drivers about the seriousness of seat belt usage has had an impact on increasing seat belt usage.
+Some people will never learn – they will continue to disregard their safety and the law because of excuses relating to their comfort or because they don’t ever think they will be involved in a car accident.
+The goal of having all drivers buckle up may never be reached, but educating drivers, passengers, and future drivers about the seriousness of seat belt usage has had an impact on increasing seat belt usage.

 Below are some general tips from the CDC’s website relating to seat belts: